Skip to main content

 Marco started with Drupal 4.7, and over the years, he has seen its evolution into a powerful tool for building multilingual websites.
 Working on projects like Lenovo, Marco has helped with creating websites that not only speak multiple languages but are also brand-consistent across different versions of the site.

-Through my lens as a content manager and Marco’s insights on development, we'll explore how Drupal not only eases the management of multilingual sites but also ensures that these sites are accessible and easy to navigate for a global audience.
+Through my lens as a content manager and Marco’s insights on development, we'll explore how Drupal not only eases the management of multilingual sites—especially complex sites like tech or government— but also ensures that these sites are accessible and easy to navigate for a global audience.

 Lenovo Australia